balintbiro/NUMT_finder/README.md

 		)
 ```

-Used Python packages and external programs (if the module is not built in, the version number and conda installation are provided):
+Used Python packages (if the module is not built in, the version number and conda installation are provided):
 ---
 - os
 - json